IES-platform/r4r_gender/README.md

 ## 1. [World Gender-Name Dictionary (WGND)](wgnd/README.md)

-We compiled a worldwide gender-name dictionary which identifies gender for **6.2 million names in 182 countries**.
+We compiled a worldwide gender-name dictionary which identifies gender for **25+ million names in 195 countries or territories**.

 # [Change Log](CHANGELOG.md)